kgrid/knowledge-objects/activator-workshop/install_activator.md

 ![Folder Setup](/activator-workshop/screenshots/folder_setup.png?raw=true)

-**Step 3** Navigate to the command line (Terminal on MacOS and Command Prompt on Windows) and run the Activator start up command.
+**Step 3** Open the command line (Terminal on MacOS and Command Prompt on Windows), navigate to the Activator directory, and run the start up command.
 ```
 java -jar activator-0.5.8-SNAPSHOT.war
 ```